Court throws out suit seeking removal of Deputy Senate President, Omo-Agege – The Sun Nigeria

 Godwin Tsa Abuja

-The Abuja division of the Federal High Court on Thursday, dismissed a suit by a civil societal group (SCO) seeking its order directing Senator Ovie Omo-Agege to vacate his seat as a senator and Deputy Senate President.
+The Abuja division of the Federal High Court yesterday dismissed a suit by a civil societal group seeking its order directing Senator Ovie Omo-Agege to vacate his seat as a senator and Deputy Senate President.

 In his judgment, Justice Ahmed Mohammed had after upholding the preliminary objection filed by the respondents, dismissed the suit on the grounds that it constituted an abuse of court process.

-The respondents in the suit are Omo-Agege, the Clerk of the National Assembly, his party, the All Progressives Congress and the Independent National Electoral Commission.
+The respondents in the suit are Omo-Agege, the Clerk of the National Assembly, his party, the All Progressives Congress (APC) and the Independent National Electoral Commission (INEC).

 Justice Mohammed noted that the plaintiff ought to have immediately withdrawn the suit on realising that the High Court of the Federal Capital Territory in Abuja, a court with coordinate jurisdiction with the Federal High Court, had already decided the issue in the suit.